This is a complete guide to Section 508 in 2024.

 Now that you have a basic understanding of Section 508, let’s examine why it’s important for your business to comply with this important piece of legislation.

-Section 508 applies to any company that does business with a federal agency.
+Section 508 applies to any company that does business with federal agencies and departments, as well as any company that does business with a federal agency.
 This can include a range of businesses, including healthcare providers, legal organizations, private contractors, and others.
 Section 508 is crucial to people with disabilities, as, without it, they would not be able to navigate, comprehend, or have access to critical online information.

 When your business ignores compliance standards, it is missing out on serving the needs of a large and important group of users.
 Just as you would take steps to accommodate people with disabilities in a brick and mortar store, so too should website owners see their spaces online.